kebabzter/SDE-project/README.md

 - Scanner resource should only exist once
 - Makes testing and debugging easier with single entry point

-**Factory for Enemies:**
+**Factory Method for Enemies:**
-- Centralizes enemy creation logic in one place instead of scattered throughout Game class
+- Uses polymorphism instead of switch statements
+- Each concrete creator encapsulates enemy-specific logic
-- Makes it trivial to add new enemy types - just add to the enum and it works everywhere
+- Easy to add new enemy types - just create a new creator class
-- Each enemy type has different stats and AI strategies assigned automatically
+- Each enemy type automatically gets its appropriate AI strategy
-- Scales difficulty consistently across all enemy types using multipliers
-- Reduces code duplication and maintains consistency
+- Follows Open/Closed Principle

 **Decorator for Weapons:**
 - Allows unlimited enchantment combinations without new classes
 - Players can stack multiple enchantments
 - Easy to add new enchantment types (Ice, Lightning, etc.)
+- Proper structure with base decorator class

 **State for Hero Status Effects:**
 - Cleanly separates behavior for each status effect (Normal, Poisoned, Stunned)
+- States have context reference and trigger their own transitions
 - Eliminates massive conditional logic that would clutter the Hero class
 - Makes it easy to add new status effects (Burning, Frozen, Blessed, etc.)
-- Duration tracking and state transitions are handled elegantly
 - Each state is self-contained and can be tested independently

 **Strategy for Enemy AI:**
 - Different enemy types have distinct personalities and behaviors
 - AI logic is separated from Enemy class, following Single Responsibility Principle
 - Easy to add new AI strategies (Tactical, Cowardly, Berserker, etc.)
-- Strategies can be swapped at runtime (e.g., enemy becomes defensive when wounded)
+- Strategies can be swapped at runtime
 - Makes combat more interesting and varied - players face different challenges

 **Composite for Inventory:**